wgrib2: wgrib for GRIB-2

 - export OMP_WAIT_POLICY=PASSIVE (or ACTIVE)

-In general, you set the number of threads to be ≤ than
+In general, you set the number of threads to be less or equal

 a quad-core machine.
 That leaves one core for unrelated work.